Ikhtiyor31/Algorithms-and-Data-sturctures/README.md

-This section has solutions of Algorithm and Data structures in C++ languages with written codes and explanations
+This section has solutions of Algorithm and Data structures with codes and explanations written in c++ language